Do you need help with your energy bills or to keep warm?

 See our page for more information.

 Energy Company Obligation (ECO) schemes

-This is a government scheme to help householders, both home owners and private tenants, carry out energy saving improvements such as new central heating boilers or cavity wall and loft insulation.
+This is a government scheme to help home owners and those on low incomes to carry out energy saving improvements such as new central heating boilers or cavity wall and loft insulation.

 Find out more on the Warm Homes Campaign page.

 Energy companies must, by law, offer extra help to their most vulnerable customers during the winter months.
 If you're a pensioner, or you're on a low income, you could qualify for a rebate of £140.

 Find out more and check whether you qualify for a Warm Homes Discount.

 Fuel poverty affects the most vulnerable in our society - families with low incomes living in damp cold homes, the elderly struggling to heat just one room in the depths of winter.

 In rural areas of County Durham, the problem may be exacerbated.
 One-in-three homes are not connected to mains gas and are of solid wall construction - making them expensive and difficult to insulate and heat.

 Find out more about what we are doing to help reduce fuel poverty in the county on our partnerships, policies and plans web page.